 - Online component: Four modules covering an introduction, pre-departure planning, in-field safety, and post incident or return from field work

-- In-person component: 3 hr session in-person covering safety in one of five research enviroments: Arctic/Mountain, Marine/Aquatic, International, Forest/Foothills/Praries, or Urban/Human Participants.
+- In-person component: 3 hr session in-person covering safety in one of five research enviroments: Arctic/Mountain, Marine/Aquatic, International, Forest/Foothills/Praries, or Urban/Human Participants

-- Complete a hazard assessment using the following template or the HAWapp
+- Complete a hazard assessment using the following template

 - Log Book: Fill out the form via the link obtain a log book or use a previously procured one (need one from March 2024 or later)